 - Guest policy - no more than three consecutive overnights per quarter, per guest

-No letting strangers into the building (they must have a fob/key and enter on their own)
+- No letting strangers into the building (they must have a fob/key or be accompanied by a resident)

 The college may remove a student, with only 24 hours notice, if they do not follow these policies.

-See the residence hall handbook for all policies as presented at an orientation.
+See the Residence Hall Handbook for all policies as presented at orientation.

 Read The Naked Roommate book and check out www.nakedroommate.com for insight and tips about your new journey.